Abhishek8928/devtinder-backend-app/homework.md

 - (-g) flag are used inside the installtion of package because from any directory i can able to use use the nodemon command that is why we install some package as the global

 - flag are used to modify the default behaviour of the command or else provide some extra option to the command

+# day 2

+- initialize the git in the project
+- add the gitignore file
+- add the node_mouldes in it
+- add all change and commit (using command line or gui)
+- create a remote giuthub repository config with local machine and push the code on github
+- played with multiple routes
+- order of the routes matters a lot
+- install the postman create a workspace with name devtinder , added collection
+- making different api call using postman
+  - get
+  - post
+  - put
+  - patch
+  - delete